Amon-10/doc-pipeline/README.md

 - **Migrations don't run automatically on a managed Postgres instance** the way they do locally via Docker's `docker-entrypoint-initdb.d` mount.
 They were applied manually, once per migration, via `railway connect` (which tunnels directly into the database) and psql's `\i` command to run each numbered migration file in order.
 - **Railway blocks outbound SMTP entirely on non-Pro plans** to prevent spam abuse — this affected email delivery specifically, not the rest of the pipeline.
 The fix was switching from SMTP (nodemailer) to Resend's HTTPS-based email API, which isn't subject to that restriction.
 As a side effect of using Resend's shared testing domain (rather than a verified custom domain), delivery is currently limited to the account's own verified address — the pipeline itself works end to end regardless, as shown in the demo video.
+- **Update** I am now using my own verified custom domain.
+This lifts the restriction that was previously placed and users can now have summaries sent directly into the email they registered with.(08/29/2026)

 ## What I'd add next